 3 things to consider when choosing a badminton racket

 As an intermediate player there are 3 things you need to consider when choosing a badminton racket.

 Singles or Doubles

 If they are good at smashing (power players), they’ll get a racket that enables them to smash better.
 And they end up having a one-sided game.
 If you’re good at smashing, you should get a racket that improves your net play and drives (a faster, even balanced racket with more control).
 And if you are good at forecourt play, and fast drives, you should get a racket that gives more power to your smashes and lifts.

 As an intermediate player, you’re going to go through a lot of rackets.
-Personally, I easily go through 2 rackets a year.
+Personally, I go through 2 rackets a year.
 That can add up.
-So you don’t want to get a very expensive racket for your everyday play.
+So, you don’t want to get a very expensive racket for your everyday play.
 Believe me, it’s not worth it.
-Your money is better spent on buying high quality shuttles and if possible hiring a coach.
+Your money is better spent on buying high quality shuttles, and whenever possible, hiring a coach.

 That’s it for this post.
 Are you an intermediate player, what racket are you using?
-I’d love to hear what rackets other intermediate badminton players are using…
+Let me know in the comment section below.